 * Rainbow Ryders Hot Air Balloon Ride Company, safety is the number one priority!
-We have been in business over 34 years and have maintained an impeccable safety record throughout that time, which has allowed us the privilege of being the official balloon ride operator for many major hot air balloon festivals. * Rainbow Ryders is a member of the Professional Ride Operators (PRO) a division of the Balloon Federation of America (BFA) .
-PRO is an organization whose sole goal is to ensure safety, reliability, and accountability throughout the balloon ride industry.
+We have been in business for nearly 40 years and have maintained an impeccable safety record throughout that time, which has allowed us the privilege of being the official balloon ride operator for many major hot air balloon festivals.

-* Hot Air Balloons are an aircraft, certified by the Federal Aviation Administration (FAA), annually inspected, and operations are regulated.
+* Hot Air Balloons are aircraft certified by the Federal Aviation Administration (FAA), annually inspected, and operations are regulated.
 Balloon pilots hold an FAA Lighter-than-Air certificate limited to airborne heater.
 The pilots must have a current certificate, completed biannual flight reviews, and annual safety courses.

-* Balloons will launch at sunrise on the 3rd, 4th and 5th of September 2016.
-Before launching, pilots will participate in a weather briefing where the FAA weather services and other weather instruments to determine conditions to provide data to make the fly or no fly decision.
-Hot air ballooning is a weather sensitive sport.
+* Balloons will launch at sunrise on September 4, September 5, and September 6, 2021.
+Before launching, pilots will participate in a weather briefing where the FAA weather services and other weather instruments to determine conditions to provide data to make the fly or no-fly decision.
+Hot air ballooning is a weather-sensitive sport.
 We ask for your understanding if a flight must be cancelled due to weather.

 * Beware of vehicles moving around the field, especially emergency vehicles needing to get through the crowd.

 * Do not leave your children unattended.
 Hold their hand when looking up at balloons in the sky.
 They can disappear quickly.